jordimontana82/fake-xrm-easy-js-samples/README.md

 The repo is already preconfigured to use jest for testing.
 You should be able to run them via npm run test after installing packages and building the project.

-It is also ver handy to use these VS Code extensions to have live unit tests running as well as a test explorer UI.
+It is also very handy to use these VS Code extensions to have live unit tests running as well as a test explorer UI.

 - Jest: Open up VS Code, go search for the extension "Jest".
 - Test Explorer UI: In VS Code, search "Test Explorer UI" and then install it.